Last Updated: December 12 2023

-Once you have created or edited the SPF Record, please test it by sending an email from simPRO, and check to see if it has been delivered to the recipient's inbox.
-If it is not delivered, contact simPRO Support.
+Once you have created or edited the SPF Record, please test it by sending an email from Simpro Premium, and check to see if it has been delivered to the recipient's inbox.
+If it is not delivered, contact Simpro Support.

 SPF changes may take from 24 to 48 hours to update across the web.

 Your IT Administrator may also consider using DomainKeys Identified Mail (DKIM) and Domain-based Message Authentication, Reporting and Conformance (DMARC) records to further improve email deliverability.

 - DKIM provides an encryption key and digital signature that verifies that an email message was not faked or altered.